Handmade limited edition books

-The Kiss.
-Eight erotic linocuts by Cuban artist Julio César Peña Peralta, with an introduction by Steve Miller, gathered, along with an title page and introductory page, into a silvery portfolio enclosure created by Anna Embree.
-This edition is limited to 28 copies, with the title page numbered and signed by the artist.
+Eight large, erotic, skeletal linocuts by Cuban artist Peralta, with an introduction by Steve Miller, gathered, along with an title page and introductory page, into a silvery portfolio enclosure created by Anna Embree.
+This work can best be described as a Cuban Kamasutra.
+The title page is numbered and signed by the artist.
 This work has been in the hopper for five years while awaiting the linocuts, and then the pandemic, but well worth the wait for the maker.
-The letterpress work was done at the Penland School of Craft, and the sheets are now in the hands of bookbinder Anna Embree for her design consideration and execution of a gorgeous portfolio.
+The letterpress work was done by Steve Miller at the Penland School of Craft.